parth-gpt/parth-gpt/README.md

-## I'm a Student, Developer & Learner!👨🏻‍🎓
+## I'm a Student👨🏻‍🎓, Developer & Learner!💻

 - 🔭 I’m currently persuaing B.Tech in IT
 - 🌱 I’m currently learning a lot of stuff😝